Life on Mars: Low pressure

 Further complicating estimates of the habitability of the Martian surface is the fact that very little is known about the growth of microorganisms at pressures close to those on the surface of Mars.
 Some teams determined that some bacteria may be capable of cellular replication down to 25 mbar, but that is still above the atmospheric pressures found on Mars (range 1–14 mbar).
 In another study, twenty-six strains of bacteria were chosen based on their recovery from spacecraft assembly facilities, and only Serratia liquefaciens strain ATCC 27592 exhibited growth at 7 mbar, 0 °C, and CO2-enriched anoxic atmospheres.

+On 10 September 2025 NASA announced that the Perseverance Rover had discovered the best possible signs of life on Mars to date: rings of iron phosphate organic molecules à la ancient Terran microbial life.

 Liquid water

 Liquid water is a necessary but not sufficient condition for life as humans know it, as habitability is a function of a multitude of environmental parameters.
 Liquid water cannot exist on the surface of Mars except at the lowest elevations for minutes or hours.
 Liquid water does not appear at the surface itself, but it could form in minuscule amounts around dust particles in snow heated by the Sun.
 Also, the ancient equatorial ice sheets beneath the ground may slowly sublimate or melt, accessible from the surface via caves.

 Water on Mars exists almost exclusively as water ice, located in the Martian polar ice caps and under the shallow Martian surface even at more temperate latitudes.
 A small amount of water vapor is present in the atmosphere.
-There are no bodies of liquid water on the Martian surface because its atmospheric pressure at the surface averages 600 Pa—about 0.6% of Earth's mean sea level pressure—and because the temperature is far too low, (210 K) leading to immediate freezing.
+There are no bodies of liquid water on the Martian surface because the water vapor pressure is less than 1 Pa, the atmospheric pressure at the surface averages 600 Pa—about 0.6% of Earth's mean sea level pressure—and because the temperature is far too low, (210 K) leading to immediate freezing.
 Despite this, about 3.8 billion years ago, there was a denser atmosphere, higher temperature, and vast amounts of liquid water flowed on the surface, including large oceans.

 It has been estimated that the primordial oceans on Mars would have covered between 36% and 75% of the planet.
 On November 22, 2016, NASA reported finding a large amount of underground ice in the Utopia Planitia region of Mars.
 The volume of water detected has been estimated to be equivalent to the volume of water in Lake Superior.

 Analysis of Martian sandstones, using data obtained from orbital spectrometry, suggests that the waters that previously existed on the surface of Mars would have had too high a salinity to support most Earth-like life.
 Tosca et al. found that the Martian water in the locations they studied all had water activity, aw ≤ 0.78 to 0.86—a level fatal to most Terrestrial life.
 Haloarchaea, however, are able to live in hypersaline solutions, up to the saturation point.